 - don’t wash hair more than 2-4 times a week.
 Hair swells from too frequent contact with water and loses its natural hold.

 - if your scalp is oily or your hair gets greasy quickly, choose products which de-grease (e.g. clay and seaweed ).
 Often a detox product which detoxifies the scalp and restores its natural balance is helpful.

 - take a commensurate nutritional supplement to strengthen the hair roots and growth, for a specific period of time.
 If necessary consult your doctor (generally 3 months is sufficient to start with).

 How successful is the challenge to care for fine hair properly?

 It is fairly common knowledge that in Switzerland a herb grows for every type of hair.
 For this specific case it is mallow.
 Mallow extract contains high quality mucilages and vitamins, which immediately give hair volume, body and natural shine, without weighing it down.
 Here you can discover how, with only three products, you can give your fine, dull hair new vitality:

 The Linden flower extract ensures especially mild cleansing, even if used daily.
-The pH of this shampoo is equivalent to tears (7.3).
 It doesn’t sting the eyes and so is ideally suited for children.
 The appurtenant gives fine, limp hair lasting volume and silky shine.
 Here the valuable extract of the mallow flower is combined with linden buds, millet and golden root.
 The third partner is light-as-a-feather .
 Here too an active combination of Mallow and Millet is at work.
 Both protect and strengthen the hair structure after washing.
 Panthenol moisturises the hair and protects it from drier heat.
 Try it out!is an unbeatable trio, which will give your hair its desired body without losing elasticity. strengthens hair from the first wash.